tmager/Composte/doc/architecture/client_arch.md

 Note that some modules are shared between the client and server.

-Login/Landing Page GUI
+__Login/Landing Page GUI__

 The Composte client uses a GUI to manage server login and opening projects.

-Sheet Music Editor GUI
+__Sheet Music Editor GUI__

 The Composte client is a Python program and uses a GUI to drive interaction with the user.

-Diff Producer/Processor
+__Diff Producer/Processor__

 Updates are exchanged via diffs, which are hard.
 Therefore it is probably a good idea to abstract those away.

-Websocket Client
+__Network__

-    Since the client probably communicates with the server over websockets, it had best have a websocket client to communicate with.
+Since the client probably communicates with the server over a network, the client had best have the capability to communicate over a network.
+A message queue such as ØMQ may suffice.

-Music Things
+__Music Things__

 If this is Google Docs for Music, it had best be ablt to do some music things.

-Host Interactions (Playback, export, etc.)
+__Host Interactions (Playback, export, etc.)__

 At the very least, we would like to provide playback capabilities and the ability to export the created sheet music to a file.
 It may turn out that `music21` has these features (or appropriate delegation strategies) built-in, but we'll plan for the worst.

-Cache (Soundfonts, etc.)
+__Cache (Soundfonts, etc.)__

 If ever the client needs to cache things like soundfonts, it would be best to have a simple caching delegate to make use of.

-Serializer/Deserializer
+__Serializer/Deserializer__

 Because this isn't Erlang, communication is done using textual/binary messages, and there is no built-in serialization for arbitrary Python objects.
 Thus a project-standard serialization/deserialzation suite is necessary.